 Even more so when a smiling Liu is seen admiring in the grandstand, perhaps watching his heir apparent.

-USA’s David Oliver, the 2013 IAAF World Championships gold medallist and winner in the opening Diamond Race round in Doha a week ago, was the overwhelming favourite.
+USA’s David Oliver, the world champion and winner at the opening Diamond Race round in Doha a week ago, was the overwhelming favourite.

 Xie, by contrast, had a self-described mediocre indoor season and came to the line with few believing he had a winning chance, maybe not even himself.